edidonato1/Sunset-Oracle/README.md

 ### Add time of sunset to weather data
 *** Currently pending approval to avoid plagiarism
 Not 100% sure if i'll follow through with this feature.
 The majority of the algorithm work isn't miine, and I feel like it might add crowd the page a bit.
 It does however add a useful element to the functionality and purpose of the app.

+### Remove custom message
+Was overcrowding the message area.
+Didn't add much to the experience.